MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/create-and-manage-submissions-using-windows-store-services.md

 # Create and manage submissions

-Use the *Microsoft Store submission API* to programmatically query and create submissions for apps, add-ons and package flights for your or your organization's Windows Dev Center account.
+Use the *Microsoft Store submission API* to programmatically query and create submissions for apps, add-ons and package flights for your or your organization's Partner Center account.
 This API is useful if your account manages many apps or add-ons, and you want to automate and optimize the submission process for these assets.
 This API uses Azure Active Directory (Azure AD) to authenticate the calls from your app or service.

 The following steps describe the end-to-end process of using the Microsoft Store submission API: